 By its very nature, digital transformation can be unclear and slow to be realized because it means change – seismic, far-reaching change.
-We’ve seen expedited change take place out of necessity through swift decision-making and a hyper-focus on users, including employees.
+We’ve seen expedited change take place out of necessity through swift decision-making, a business-centered technology approach and a hyper-focus on users, including employees.
 The speed of digital transformation has now become a business imperative that determines a company’s success.
 Technology leaders now have the opportunity to make bold pivots to successfully navigate digital disruption in this new normal, to enable, protect and champion their employees.

 Here are three ways companies can successfully navigate disruption to the benefit of their employees:

 - Fill the Technology Gaps of Working from Home

 1. Fill the technology gaps created by the digital disruption of working from home

 As companies have implemented video conferencing to replace travel or face-to-face meetings, they have had to upgrade networks or build support options.
 While remote work had already been happening, the forced move to working from home for the majority of the workforce has revealed unresolved issues, such as security gaps and subpar collaboration tools.
 Companies are building better capabilities for those who continue to work from home.
 However, technology alone won’t fill the gaps.
 This disruption has uncovered process, collaboration and relationship-building gaps as well.
 Make technology decisions by reviewing all the gaps first, then determine how to best support your employees.